If you're in your 20s, owning assets is key to reaching financial freedom.

 Anytime you invest in the stock market you'll want to diversify you investments and that's exactly what an index fund does.

-An index fund is essentially a group of stocks that are packaged together so you can easily buy and sell them.
+An index fund is essentially a group of stocks that are packaged together so you can easily buy and sell them all at once.
+If you wanted to do this on your own, you'd have to purchase hundreds of stocks individually, which would be a massive pain.

 Past performance of index funds are quite strong.
 It's common to receive anywhere from 7% to 10% annually from your investments with an index fund.